kashish63/chatbot-using-VideoSDK-and-openai-realtime/README.md

 Start the Client (From `/jsclient` Folder):

-in jsclient folder click on index.html
+1. in jsclient folder click on index.html
+2. then create a new meeting or join a meeting
+3. after that AI assistance will join the meeting and conversation will start

 ---